janklab/SLF4M/doc/UserGuide.md

 (You used to be able to monkeypatch new methods in to Matlab-provided datatypes to customize their output, but that doesn't seem to work on newer versions of Matlab.)

+## Configuration

+All the actual logging goes through the `log4j` back end; you can configure it as with any `log4j` installation.
+See the [`log4j` 1.2 documentation](http://logging.apache.org/log4j/1.2/) for details.
+(Note: you have to use the old 1.2 series doco, because that's what Matlab currently ships with.)

+The `logm.Log4jConfigurator` class provides a convenient Matlab-friendly interface for configuring `log4j` to do basic stuff.
+It's enough for simple cases.
+But all the configuration state is passed on the the `log4j` back end; none of it is stored in the Matlab layer.

 ## Implementation notes

 I chose `log4j` as the back end because it's what ships with Matlab: Matlab includes the `log4j` JARs and the SLF4J-to-`log4j` binding, so it's already active, and it's hard to swap out another back end.
 (I probably would have chosen `logback` if I had my druthers.)